Skip to content

 EPs might be involved with a variety of activities, such as:

-• delivering different types of training for staff including updated SEND research or how to deliver evidence-based interventions such as Zones of Regulation, or the Emotional Literacy Support Assistant (ELSA) programme for secondary schools;
+• delivering different types of training for staff including updated SEND research or how to deliver evidence-based interventions such as Zones of Regulation, or the Emotional Literacy Support Assistant (ELSA) programme for primary and secondary schools;

 Support for statutory processes relating to Education, Health and Care Plans (EHCPs)